 On an airplane, you have less control of your environment.
 However, if you need to fly, there are steps you can take to lower your risk of catching COVID-19:

-- Wear a mask at all times unless you are eating or drinking.
+- Masks are required at all times unless you are eating or drinking.
 This includes when you are in the airport and on the plane.